 We're big fans of over-the-door wreath hangers as they are so easy to use and your wreath shouldn't budge.

 Plus, they will work on all door materials, you can pick out different finishes like matte black or silver, and they can usually allow for a heavier wreath.
-Pick out an adjustable and heavy-duty Metal Over-the-Door Wreath Hook (opens in new tab) that slots easily over any standard door.
+Pick out an adjustable and heavy-duty wreath hanger, like this matte black hanger from Amazon, that slots easily over any standard door.
 This method requires zero DIY skills.
 Just double-check that your door can close properly with your wreath hanger as some can be clunky.

 To make sure that yours doesn't scratch at your door's paint job or material finish, try to choose a design with padding under the main body of the hook.
 If you can't get your hands on one, simply secure a little felt leftover from any Christmas crafting activities with tape for a DIY solution.